Virgin Islands Corona Response

-A screening at the airport is conducted by public health workers to take the temperatures of incoming passengers.
+A screening at St Thomas airport is conducted by public health workers to take the temperatures of incoming passengers.
 If arriving passengers show symptoms after being tested, including a dry cough and fever, they will be asked to self-quarantine for 14 days.
 Incoming passengers may also be asked to self-quarantine if they are coming from a hotspot of the Virus.
-Cruises are not permitted until May..
+Cruises are not permitted until at least May 2021.

-Basic hygiene is enhanced: avoid close contact with people who are sick, cover your cough or sneeze with a tissue, avoid touching your face, wear a cloth face covering over your mouth and nose when in public, stay at home when you are sick, except to get medical care, wash your hand often, clean and disinfect object and surfaces often.
+Basic hygiene is enhanced: avoid close contact with people who are sick, cover your cough or sneeze with a tissue or the crook of your elbow, avoid touching your face, wear a cloth face covering over your mouth and nose when in public, stay at home when you are sick, except to get medical care, wash your hands often, clean and disinfect object and surfaces often.

-What's next?
-The governor of tne US Virgin Islands announced the return of the "Safer at home" phase, starting from September 8, 2020.
+The governor of the US Virgin Islands announced the return of the "Safer at home" phase, starting from September 8, 2020: